 The only part of the menstrual cycle that seems to get any attention is the menstruation part.
 Commonly referred to as “the period” or more shyly as “that time of the month,” this is just one small piece of a beautifully intricate cycle of hormones that affects much more than our chances of getting pregnant, but also how we sleep, recover and respond to training.
-If you’re not afraid of a little blood, I’m about to take you through the physiology of the menstrual cycle, how hormonal birth control changes that physiology, and how WHOOP is accounting for those physiological changes in a new update to the Sleep Coach.
+If you’re not afraid of a little blood, I’m about to take you through the physiology of the menstrual cycle, how hormonal birth control changes that physiology, and how WHOOP is accounting for those physiological changes in a new update to the Sleep Planner.

 Menstrual Cycle Phases